🤝 Become a Brex accounting partner today — and grow your practice tomorrow →

 While impressive, these calculations aren’t as objective as you might think.
 A startup valuation may account for factors like your team’s expertise, product, assets, business model, total addressable market, competitor performance, market opportunity, goodwill, and more.

 If you have actual revenues, you’re able to use concrete economic numbers as a starting point.
-But in the context of fundraising, your company is ultimately worth what you and your investors agree it's worth.
+But in the context of startup fundraising, your company is ultimately worth what you and your investors agree it's worth.
 And most angel investors and venture capital firms use multiple formulas to find the pre-money value of a business, or how much it’s worth before they invest.

 It’s fair to say that valuing a startup is both an art and a science.
 Whether you’re in the pre-seed stage or just issuing stock options to your employees, it will help you to understand the different startup valuation methods.
 In this article, we’ll go over eight methods you can use to value your startup and prepare for future fundraising talks.